Blog writers for hire are a dime a dozen.

 The most obvious starting point for most is a job board.

-Spend a few bucks, throw up a generic listing, and new applicants start trickling in moments later.
+Spend a few bucks, throw up a simple “blog writers for hire” listing, and freelance bloggers start trickling in moments later.

 Job boards excel because they’re relatively passive.
 You can control and predict the inflow of talent.
 You can spend $X to get Y applicants within Z weeks.

-It’s repeatable, systemizable, and predictable.
+It’s repeatable, scalable, and predictable.
 And you can (more or less) dictate what you’re willing to pay.

 So what could possibly be wrong with job boards?

 That may not be a bad thing necessarily.
-You might be looking for people you can train and grow.
-However, just know that’s going to take much longer than you initially realize.
-(If it even works at all.)
+You might be looking for freelance writers that you can train and grow.

-Otherwise, the best candidates aren’t scouring job boards for work.
-They’re already booked up.
-Employed somewhere else.
+But our main point is this: the best candidates aren’t (usually) scouring the ProBlogger job boards for work.
+They’re already booked up or employed somewhere else.
 Or simply just not looking.
+A majority of the best writers we’ve worked with came to us as referrals (more on this in the next section).

 And in a hyper-competitive space, you need the best of the best.